Take Up Golf

 - At Rugby Golf Club good catering and bar with table service

 - In normal times at Rugby Golf Club lots of social events

 - At Leam Valley GC a driving range, Par 3 course and the latest technology

 - A chance to make new friends

 - There are members at Rugby Golf Club of primary school age and golfers still playing in their 90s.
 It's a sport you can play all your life

 - Well stocked golf shops to meet all your needs

 You may be able to learn at relatively little expense.
 You can take academy or other memberships and the golfing dress code is fairly relaxed, ie smart, casual and functional.
 We have an equality and diversity policy.
 There are short forms of the game.
-Golf nationally has adapted and you could be part of a huge surge of interest which has led to record numbers playing in 2020.
+Golf nationally has adapted and you could be part of a huge surge of interest which has led to record numbers playing in 2020 and 2021.